ice41/NobleWars/README-EN.md

 #### Option 2: Using the batch file (Windows)

-If you're on Windows and have PHP installed, you can use the `iniciar php.bat` file included in the project:
+If you are on Windows and have PHP installed, you can use the `iniciar php.bat` file included in the project:

-1. Open the `iniciar php.bat` file and verify that the path to the `public` folder is correct.
+1. Open the `iniciar php.bat` file and check if the path to the `public` folder is correct.
 2. Double-click the `.bat` file to start the server.
 3. The server will be available at `http://localhost:8000`.